Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When looking for travel insurance for Asia, find a policy that provides coverage for:

 - Medical and health issues.
-In many parts of Asia, you may only have access to basic health care, so getting treatment if you suffer an illness or injury can be expensive.
+In many parts of Asia, you may only have access to basic health care, so you’re likely to need evacuation if you need urgent medical care.
 The medical coverage provided by your insurer should include things such as emergency, inpatient and outpatient care, as well as prescriptions and surgery.

 - Property theft or loss.
 Petty crime such as theft can be widespread in some Asian countries, so you need to insure your belongings in case they are lost or stolen.